 Here's our checklist of where to spot changes in consumer behavior, new trendsetting products or just super-smart thinking on where our societies are headed at large.

-1. Eventually, we'll add a full blown 'resource center' to these pages (Q2 2011), with titles and links to every magazine and blog we regularly track.
-To really get going, get Google Reader and amass feeds from every source you want to track.
+1. Eventually, we'll add a full blown 'resource center' to these pages (Q4 2013), with titles and links to every magazine and blog we regularly track.
+To really get going, get on Feedly and amass feeds from every source you want to track.

 2. There's a wealth of tools designed to take the global pulse, from Google Alerts to Twitter; enter search phrases or track hashtags like 'consumer trends' or 'world's first' or a specific trend name.

-Then dive into trending topics from a range of online sources.
-Starting with the obvious, see a snapshot of search queries with Google Trends, then explore tweetmeme, monitter, Trendsmap, Trendistic, Yahoo!
-Buzz, and Bing Social.
+Then dive into trending topics from a range of online sources, starting with a snapshot of search queries with Google Trends.

 3. As consumers around the world pro-actively post, stream if not lead parts of their lives online, you (and your trend team) can now vicariously live amongst them, at home, at work, out on the streets.